XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T006-SBS.md

 3. In the Pull Request, check the conversation, Commits, Checks and Files Changed Tabs, and got through the instructions and changes.

 4. On the Conversation Tab, press the Merge Pull Request Button, to merge the files in to the main branch.
-Link the Pull Request to your Azure Boards Work item for Module 1 by typing `AB#` followed by the workitem id for Module 1 (example: `AB#123`) in the title or description of the Pull Request Commit Message.
+Link the Pull Request to your Azure Boards Work item for Module 1 by typing `AB#` followed by the work item id for Module 1 (example: `AB#123`) in the title or description of the Pull Request Commit Message.

     ![Shows the button for merging a Pull Request in GitHub](/Assets/mergePullRequest.png)